release-engineers/template-poetry/{{cookiecutter.repo_name}}/README.md

 ## Development

-This is a Python Poetry project.
+This is a Python Poetry project using [Fire](https://github.com/google/python-fire).
 See [Poetry](https://python-poetry.org/) for more information.

 Development requires: